mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/licensing-apps/basic-package.md

 The basic package has the following features.

-* Runs in the Mendix Cloud
+* Runs in Mendix Cloud
 * Supports between five and a hundred (5-100) users
 * Can be paid for via invoice only
-* Has a limited amount of resources and a single cloud environment on the Mendix Cloud, together with the ability to preview and test in Studio Pro.
+* Has a limited amount of resources and a single cloud environment on Mendix Cloud, together with the ability to preview and test in Studio Pro.
 The cloud environment has the following features:
     * 1 GiB App RAM
     * 0.25 vCPU
     * 1 GiB database schema as a part of a shared database — your schema is private to your app and some database monitoring graphs are not available (see [Metrics](/developerportal/operate/metrics/) for more information)